Runaway Coalescence of Pre-Common-Envelope Stellar Binaries: Discussion

 As the orbital period decreases from approximately 1.44~d to 1.42~d, the mass loss rate from the donor (and consequently from the binary) increases by an order of magnitude.
 The upper panel of Figure \ref{fig:v1309} shows that the simulation values for $\gloss=\langle\gloss\rangle$ approximate the curvature of the decaying light curve slightly better than the choice of $\gloss=\gL$.
 The choice of specific angular momentum affects the normalization of the instantaneous mass loss rate from the binary, as well as the total mass lost to the circumbinary environment.
 In both cases, the models are broadly consistent with \citet{2017ApJ...850...59P}'s estimates from the light curve morphology alone (see Fig 5 of \citet{2017ApJ...850...59P} for a similar comparison).
+One area of inconsistency is the steep

 While this particular example fully explores only two model parameter choices, it does illustrate the value of rapid modeling with a calibrated tool like our {\tt RLOF} integrator.
-Because individual model integrations have negligible computational cost, one could imagine exploring any degeneracies in the binary parameter space with Markov Chain Monte Carlo to make more robust inferences on the binary properties leading up to coalescence.
+There is reason to believe other parameters may be important. \citet{2014ApJ...788...22P} used a fit of the rate of period decay along with growth of the estimated photosphere radius to constrain the donor-star's polytropic structure and found values $\Gamma_{\rm s} \approx 1.12$ ($n=7.83$) and argued that this might represent nearly-isothermal outer layers of the donor.
+Thus, further and more complete exploration of possible degeneracies is clearly warranted.
+Because individual model integrations have negligible computational cost, one could imagine exploring the binary parameter space with Markov Chain Monte Carlo to make more robust inferences on the binary properties leading up to coalescence.